 Women's choral group by audition only.
-This class meets 2 mornings a week during zero hour.

 This course is designed for the older beginning piano student.
 It will cover basic piano technique and basic music theory.
 The goal is to gain comfort and confidence with basic skills at the keyboard.

 This course is open to all high school students.
 Students will have experiences in producing two-dimensional and three-dimensional works of art.
 Emphasis will be on the study of the elements of art, principles of design, composition, color theory, vocabulary, art criticism, and art history.
 Students will experiment with a variety of materials and techniques.
 Projects include drawing, painting, collage, sculpture, and mixed media.
 Students will have a weekly sketchbook assignment.

 This course continues to build upon skills and knowledge obtained in Art 1.
 The study of the elements & principles, color theory, vocabulary, and art history will continue to be integrated and applied.
 The approach to art experiences is less experimental and based more on informed choices.
 Emphasis will be on high quality craftsmanship, originality, and personal expression.
 There is a broader focus on mixing media and exploring new materials.
 Students will have a weekly sketchbook assignment.